emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Mocine
-### Score: 17/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Their server (on primary) has auto-switch built into all its servers. ✔️
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has collections, decent sorting, and random AI suggestions. ✔️
-1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player (on primary). 🟡
-1. Has built in watch parties. ✔️

-***
 ## uira.live
 ### Score: 16/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️